PSDevChris/Twitch-Highlight-Lister/README.md

 The highlights.txt can be used with tools like yt-dlp to download the vods all in one go without the need to get the URL or to browse through every single highlight page.

 You need a Twitch Token, a client id and the user_id of the streamer you want to download from.
 Twitch has a lot of documentation on this, so please get familiar with that first.

+# How to get the an your broadcaster id, client id and an oauth Token

+- An easy way to get the Broadcaster ID is: https://www.streamweasels.com/tools/convert-twitch-username-%20to-user-id/
+- You need to register your application at: https://dev.twitch.tv/console/apps (a free Twitch Account is required)
+- Get the Client ID from your previously registered App
+- Generate a Client Secret and get an oauth token via curl or other similar commands: https://dev.twitch.tv/docs/api/get-started/
+- Enter all three values in line 6-8 in the script